gopitk/fastai2deployazure/README.md

 3. The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 4. Python 3.7

+Note: You can also use Azure Cloud Shell which comes preinstalled with Azure CLI and Functions Core Tools.

 ## Develop and Test Locally

-You can develop for serverless deployment on Azure functions on your Linux machine locally or a development VM (like the Azure Data Science VM) on the cloud.
-Run the following commands to setup your Azure Functions project locally are
+You can develop for serverless deployment on Azure functions on your Linux machine locally or a development VM (like the Azure Data Science VM) on the cloud or Azure Cloud Shell.
+Run the following commands to setup your Azure Functions project locally.

 1. Create a Function App project directory and start directory